dustin/gitmirror/README.markdown

 been tested on several platforms, but I mostly use it on Linux and MacOS X.

-Once you have your `gitmirror` binary built, you run it like this:
+Once you have your `gitmirror` binary built (Which happens automatically with the `go get` command above), you run it like this:

-    /path/to/gitmirror -git=/path/to/git -dir=/toplevel/git/dir
+    /path/to/gitmirror -git=/path/to/git -dir=/tmp/gitmirrors

 ## Trying it Out